washrafayoub/easy-web-app/README.md

 You'll find the full example here:
 [simple form](https://github.com/ma-ha/easy-web-app/blob/master/examples/simple/)

-The idea is to define page containing different "views" in a JSON format, and a portal as a set of pages.
+The idea is to define "page" containing different "views" in a JSON format and a "portal" as a set of "pages".
-This little package helps you to create the JSON configuration and to set up [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) web service to provide the specification to the browser.
+This little package helps you to create the JSON configuration and to set up [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) web service to provide the page specification to the browser.

 The JSON config of a whole page looks this way:
 * `title`: a simple String